jakub-jarzabek/TicketingApp/README.md

 # Tickatus - ticketing app
-Simple ticketing app created with Node.js and MongoDB
+Ticketing app created with Node.js and MongoDB

 # Technologies
-Project is created with:
+Project is created with the use of following libraries:
 * node.js version: 14.17.3
-* npm version: 6.14.13
 * axios version: 0.21.1
 * body-parser version: 1.19.0
 * cookie-parser version: 1.4.5